zph/buff/README.md

 ## Usage

   * Note that some of the optional params are not implemented!
   * All methods are tested with Rspec and WebMock.
-Not all methods have integration tests that reach out to the live Buffer API servers.
+Most methods do not have integration tests that reach out to the live Buffer API servers.
 Proceed with caution until Buff reaches v0.1.0 and submit issues on Github Issues tab.
   * Authentication is not included in this gem (Try OAuth-buffer) or use the single API key given when registering your own Buffer Dev credentials.
   * For convenience load credentials into `~/.bufferapprc` in the following layout.
 This allows the `ACCESS_TOKEN` to be loaded into `Buff::ACCESS_TOKEN`: